Pursuing Wisdom (Proverbs 2)

 Here, the book of Proverbs is brutally honest with us.
 It's going to cost you.
 Choosing the path of wisdom isn't going to be something that's free, that doesn't require something from you.
 It's going to cost you something, and you need to be prepared for this.

 You've probably seen a cheap deal in the newspaper.
-When you go to phone and book the flight, or change your telephone carrier, or buy the car, you all of a sudden discover that the price in the newspaper isn't the price at all.
-There is the airport improvement fee, the transportation tax, the security fee, the immigration fee, the convenience fee, the system access fee, and so on.
+When you make a phone call to book a flight, change your phone service provider, or buy a car, you suddenly realize that the price mentioned in the newspaper is not the actual price.
+There are several fees at the airport, such as the airport improvement fee, transportation tax, security fee, immigration fee, convenience fee, system access fee, and more.
 We've all been there, right?
 Nobody likes a bait and switch routine, in which you discover that the costs are far more than you bargained for after the fact.

 Proverbs isn't like that, though.
 In the first four verses of chapter 2, we learn that there's a cost to choosing the path of wisdom.
 They come in the form of two conditions.